nepa/sotc-rest-api/README.md

 To install the SotC REST API, copy all files from the `src` folder to your webserver.
 You do **not** need to move the files to the same directory where Server-One is located.
 We recommend to use a folder structure like `https://api.example.com/rest/v1/`, if you want to host multiple versions of the API at the same time.

-Next, open the `.htaccess` file and modify the `RewriteBase` entry such that it points to your installation directory.
-The same value must be applied to the PHP constant `BASE_DIRECTORY` at the very beginning of the `index.php` file.
-Both options tell the webserver and PHP processor where the SotC REST API is located.
+Next, open the `.htaccess` file and modify the `RewriteBase` entry such, that it points to your installation directory.
+Then edit `index.php` and set the PHP constant `BACKEND_LOCATION` to the path where your installation of the Server-One service backend resides.
+The path must be relative to your API location and must **not** have a trailing slash.

 ### Authentication